Skip to product information

 3. Connect thermistor to the mainboard.

 1. Connect 110v yellow wire (fork teminal) to COM slot, connect 2 white wires together to 110B slot on SSR.
-Connect the yellow grounding wire (grounding wire has a ring terminal).
+Connect the blue grounding wire (grounding wire has a ring terminal).

 2. Connect thermistor to the mainboard.